Astro-BEAM-AUTh/infrastructure/README.md

 > Reusable workflow for all Astro repositories.
 - Automates the release process by generating changelogs and creating new releases based on commit messages of Python projects.
 - Is expected to be triggered on pushes to the `main` branch and also to be manually triggered via workflow dispatch.

+#### Angular Deployment and Release (`deploy-and-release.yml`):
+> Reusable workflow for all Astro repositories using Angular.
+- Builds and deploys Angular applications to GitHub Pages.
+- Is expected to be triggered on pushes to the `main` branch and also to be manually triggered via workflow dispatch.
+- Build artifacts are dynamically named based on the repository name to support multiple repositories using this workflow.
+- Deployment is done to the `github-pages` environment, which needs to be set up in each repository using this workflow.